pascalw/dashbling/docs/deployment-docker.md

 # Deployment on Docker

-Dashbling dashboards ships with a Dockerfile.
+Dashbling dashboards ship with a Dockerfile.

 1. Build a Docker image: